subquery/documentation/docs/quickstart/quickstart.md

 Upon completing this quick start guide, you will have a working SubQuery project that will run on a SubQuery node.
 You will then be able to query the data from a GraphQL endpoint.

-Before you go through this guide, we suggest you to refer to the [terminology](../subquery_network/terminology.md) used in SubQuery.
+Before you go through this guide, we suggest you refer to the [command lines](../run_publish/references.md) used in SubQuery.
 It will help you understand the commands better.

 Let's start the process of creating your first SubQuery blockchain project.